EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 **Enumeration**, on the other hand, involves **digging deeper into the identified entry points** by actively interacting with the system to extract detailed information.

 The key difference is in the **level of intrusiveness**.
 Enumeration involves active connections to systems and directed queries.
 As such, they may be logged or otherwise noticed.
 In general, the information attackers seek via enumeration includes **user account names** (to inform subsequent password-guessing attacks), **misconfigured shared resources** (for example, unsecured file shares), and **older software versions with known security vulnerabilities** (such as web servers with remote buffer overflows).

 Enumeration techniques tend to be platform-specific and are, therefore, heavily dependent on information gathered with scanning (port scans and OS detection).
 In fact, port scanning and enumeration functionalities are often bundled into the same tool, as you saw with scanning with programs such as SuperScan, which can scan a network for open ports and simultaneously grab banners from any it discovers listening.

 **Techniques**:

-- &#128163; `Basic Banner Grabbing`: Banner grabbing can be simply defined as **connecting to remote services and observing the output**, and it can be surprisingly informative to remote attackers.
-At the very least, they may identify the maker and model of the running service, which in many cases is enough to set the vulnerability research process in motion.
+- &#128163; `Basic Banner Grabbing`: Banner grabbing involves **connecting to remote services and observing the output**, to gather information about running services.
+Attacker may identify the maker and model of the running service, which in many cases is enough to set the vulnerability research process in motion.

-  - &#128295; ` Telnet and netcat`: The tried-and-true manual mechanism for enumerating banners and application info has traditionally been based on **telnet**.
+  - &#128295; ` Telnet and netcat`: The simplest mechanism for enumerating banners and application info has traditionally been based on **telnet**.
 Using telnet to grab banners is as easy as **opening a telnet connection to a known port on the target server**, pressing ENTER a few times, if necessary, and **seeing what comes back**.
     For a slightly more surgical probing tool, rely on **netcat**, the *TCP/IP Swiss Army knife*.

     Here, we examine one of its more simplistic uses, connecting to a remote TCP/IP port and enumerating the service banner: